a7madmostafa/marketing-optimization/README.md

 ---

+## ✅ Takeaways

+- Women, Germany, and Hardware Accessories drive the majority of profit
+- Promo1 campaigns increase sales but can erode margin
+- Discounting is effective, but optimal levels must be balanced
+- Random Forest model provides a valuable targeting layer for campaign efficiency
+- Future testing and rollout can integrate predictions with marketing tools

+---

 ## 🤖 Predictive Modeling: Random Forest Classifier

 A Random Forest model was trained to predict which customers are most likely to convert.
 The goal is to support **smarter campaign targeting** that avoids waste and maximizes return.